Grigory Petrovsky: Survivor of the Great Terror

-He was not purged during the Great Terror, but was shocked and saddened by the executions of close friends such as Stanislav Kosior, Vlas Chubar and Sukhomlin.
+He was not purged during the Great Terror, but was shocked and saddened by the executions of close friends such as Stanisław Kosior, Vlas Chubar and Sukhomlin.
 Soon after the USSR celebrated its sixteenth birthday, he was interrogated by Joseph Stalin, who told him, "We shoot people like you but you will be spared" and then was excluded from the Communist Party and deprived of his dachas and apartments.
 After a year without a job, in 1940 he was made the director of the Revolution Museum of the USSR in Moscow.
-During the Second World War, after the death of his son Leonid, Petrovsky pleaded Stalin in a letter to release his imprisoned son Peter, but his son, who edited the Leningrad Pravda, was shot.
+During the Second World War, after the death of his son Leonid, Petrovsky pleaded Stalin in a letter to release his imprisoned son Pyotr, but his son, who edited the Leningrad Pravda, was shot.

 According to Anton Antonov-Ovseenko in his book The Time of Stalin, Grigory Petrovsky settled in the attic of his Museum to a life of relative obscurity.
-However, after Stalin's death in 1953, he was sufficiently rehabilitated so that, when he died in 1958 at the age of 79, his body was cremated and his ashes near in the Kremlin Wall Necropolis.
+However, after Stalin's death in 1953, he was sufficiently rehabilitated so that, when he died in 1958 at the age of 79, his body was cremated and his ashes placed in the Kremlin Wall Necropolis.